Eljay-Marasigan/RAPID-MOBILE-APPLICATION/README.md

 ⦿ <b>OkHttp</b> - A standalone library for making HTTP requests.<br>
 ⦿ <b>Retrofit</b> - A library for simplifying RESTful API calls.<br>
 ⦿ <b>Retrofit Gson Converter</b> - A library add-on for Retrofit to handle JSON parsing with Gson.<br>
-⦿ <b>GraphHopper b> - an open-source routing and navigation library designed to calculate routes and directions for various types of transportation, such as cars, bicycles, and pedestrians. <br>
+⦿ <b>GraphHopper </b> - an open-source routing and navigation library designed to calculate routes and directions for various types of transportation, such as cars, bicycles, and pedestrians. <br>
 </div>

 ### <a name="preview"></a>